 VA loan limits for 2023: 100% financing up to $2,000,000.
 Higher loans up to $4m are permitted with a slight down payment.
 Many veterans are not aware of is they can borrow more than the standard Fannie Mae conforming loan limit.

 Both options can have “pros” and “cons” depending on many variables like loan amount, property location, down payment and credit profile of the applicant.
 There are standard jumbo options today that require only 5% down payment.
 However, these programs require very strong credit and payment reserves to qualify.
 VA is a little less restrictive on these requirements.

-- The VA jumbo loan will have stricter underwriting requirements when compared to a standard VA purchase loan.
-Borrowers should have a minimum 620 credit score with serious financial issues like Bankruptcy, Foreclosure, Repo in the previous 5 years.
+- VA jumbo loans will have stricter underwriting requirements when compared to a standard VA purchase loan.
+Borrowers should have a minimum 620 credit score with serious financial issues like Bankruptcy, Foreclosure or Repos in the previous 5 years.

 - The standard VA purchase loan does not require payment reserves from home buyers.
-However, VA jumbo financing can require 2-4 months of payment reserves (savings in bank or retirement) since this program is not 100% financing like the regular VA loan.
+However, VA jumbo financing can require 2-4 months of payment reserves (savings in the bank or retirement) since there is a greater risk to the lender.

 - Vets should have their Certificate of Eligibility before they apply.
 Don’t have this? we can help you.

 - Remaining VA entitlement is also important and something the VA loan specialist will review during the initial consultation.

 Learn more about VA high balance loans here or call Ph: 800-962-0677